starguile-os/starguile-os-lite-canon/README.md

+> This repository is the authoritative canonical reference for STARGUILE OS Lite (X5).
 # STARGUILE OS Lite (X5) — Canon Record

 This repository is the **canonical architectural record** for STARGUILE OS Lite (Project X5).